Harbike/alx-low_level_programming/0x01-variables_if_else_while/README.md

  1: A program that prints the last digit of the number stored in the variable
  2: A program that prints alphabet in lowercase followed by a newline
  3: A program that prints alphabet in lowercase and uppercase followed by a newline
+ 4: A program that prints alphabets in lowercase except q and e